 I've dealt with bouts of insomnia off and on for years, and have tried almost every trick in the book to catch some z's — counting sheep, getting up and walking around, trying melatonin, you name it.
 None of them have helped me as much as my trusted sound machine.

 A few years ago, my mom picked it up for me, and even though I’ll admit I was skeptical at first, I figured it was worth a try.
 The Homedics sound machine she got me has a built-in radio and features six soothing sounds to lull you into a peaceful slumber.
-It has limited availability now since it’s an older model, but Homedics has another version out now that only costs $20 on Amazon!

 I won’t lie and tell you the only reason I sleep better now is my sound machine; it's taken a lot of effort to calm my thoughts and relax before bedtime.
 But I will say that I couldn’t have done it, and couldn’t continue to sleep peacefully, without my sound machine.